-Linking attacks aim at re-identification of an individual by cross-referencing datasets (Figure 5a).
-For example, in an hyphotetical scenario, the attacker aims at querying an individual's HIV status from his/her phenotype data.
-This phenotype data is released with the individuals' genotype information with an anonymized identifier for each individual.
-We assume that adversary obtains access to this dataset either lawful or unlawful means.
-Now let's assume that attacker has access to a biosample.
+Linking attacks aim to re-identify an individual by cross-referencing datasets (Figure 5a).
+For example, in a hypothetical scenario an attacker aims to query an individuals HIV status from his/her phenotype data.
+This phenotype data is released with the individuals genotype information with an anonymized identifier for each individual.
+We assume that the adversary obtains access to this dataset by either lawful or unlawful means.
+Now lets assume that the attacker has access to a biosample.
 This could be partial or complete mapped reads from functional genomics experiments or a saliva sample taken from a used glass.
-The idea is to do genotyping to the biosample and find the matching genotype in the HIV status database.
+The idea is to genotype the biosample and find the matching genotype in the HIV status database.
 However, individuals share many common variants with each other.
 The number of shared variants between individuals is large within a racial population and even larger within a family.
-Then the question becomes how well an adversary has to sequence an individual's genome to be able to do successful linking.
-Specifically, adversary is interested in investigating whether noisy and partial reads from functional genomics experiments can be used as quasi-identifiers and how accurate the genotyping need to be in order to link individuals to databases.
+The question becomes how well an adversary should sequence an individuals genome to be able to perform successful linking.
+Specifically, the adversary is interested in investigating whether noisy and partial reads from functional genomics experiments can be used as quasi-identifiers and how accurate the genotyping needs to be in order to link individuals to databases.

 For this, the attacker calls variants directly from the reads of anonymized functional genomic experiments.
-Then he/she compares the called noisy and incomplete genotypes to the genotype data panel and finds the entry with the highest pointwise mutual information.
-This reveals the sensitive information for the linked indivudal to the attacker.
-We then consider a scenario that the attacker has access partial or increasing amount of reads to find out when the data crosses the set point and becomes private.
+Then he/she compares the called noisy and incomplete genotypes to the genotype data panel and finds the entry with the highest pmi.
+This reveals the sensitive information for the linked individual to the attacker.
+We then consider a scenario in which the attacker has access to partial or increasing amount of reads to find out when the data crosses the set point and becomes private.

-Based on the pmi values of each experiment at different coverages, we define a metric for linking accuracy called gap{query} .
-Let assume S_i^{DB} is the set of variants that belongs to the i^{th} individual in the genotype panel and $S{query}^F(k)$ is the set of variants that was called from the functional genomics experiments of the query individual at k total sequencing coverage.
-We first calculate the pointwise mutual information between every individual in the panel and the query as $pmi(S^F(k); S_i^{DB})$.
+Based on the pmi values of each experiment at different coverage, we defined a metric for linking accuracy called $gap{query}$ .
+Let assume $S_j^{DB}$ is the set of variants that belongs to the $j^{th}$ individual in the genotype panel and $S{query}^F(c)$ is the set of variants that was called from the functional genomics experiments of the query individual at c total sequencing coverage.
+We first calculate the pointwise mutual information between every individual in the panel and the query as $pmi(S^F(c); S_j^{DB})$ .
 We then ranked all the pmi values in a decreasing order such that;

-$$pmi(S^F(k); S_i^{DB})^{(1)} > pmi(S^F(k); S_i^{DB})^{(2)} > ... > pmi(S^F(k); S_m^{DB})^{(N)}$$
+$$pmi(S^F(k); S_i^{DB})^{(1)} > pmi(S^F(k); S_j^{DB})^{(2)} > \ldots > pmi(S^F(k); S_m^{DB})^{(N)}$$